theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 # R      V/J   .
 V/C V    D   NSg/V   .
 V       NSg/R J      NSg/R ISg+ NSg/VX+ .
 >
 #
 > The next    thing was to eat the comfits : this    caused some   noise and confusion , as
-# D+  NSg/J/P NSg/V V   P  NSg/V D   NPl/V   .
+# D+  NSg/J/P NSg/V V   P  V   D   NPl/V   .
 I/Ddem+ V/J    I/J/R+ NSg/V V/C NSg/V+    .
 NSg/R
 > the large  birds  complained that         they could  not   taste   theirs , and the small    ones
 # D+  NSg/J+ NPl/V+ V/J        NSg/I/C/Ddem IPl+ NSg/VX NSg/C NSg/V/J I+     .
 V/C D+  NPr/V/J+ NPl/V+
 > choked and had to be     patted on  the back    .
 However , it       was over      at    last    , and they